Intellectual Property Policy

 c) by any individual or group promoting itself.

-Any questions regarding the use of the College name seal, or logo should be referred to the Director of Marketing and Communications.
+Any questions regarding the use of the College name seal, or logo should be referred to the Director, Communications.